sgmurphy/wordpress-plugins/sticky-header-effects-for-elementor/readme.txt

 == Description ==

-Sticky Header Effects for Elementor adds options to Elementor Pro to change the header background when the visitor starts scrolling down the page.
+Sticky Header Effects for Elementor adds options to Elementor Pro to change the header styling when the visitor starts scrolling down the page.
 Choose the scroll distance to change the header height, background color, and bottom border.
 Other customizable features include transparent header, shrink logo, change logo color, background blur, and hide header on scroll down.

 This plugin is cross-browser compatible and fully responsive.
 Meaning it will work on all browsers as well as tablets and mobile devices.